cabriggs/expedia-challenge/readme.md

 - the number of rooms booked
 - whether the booking was completed

+The notebook assumes that the data set hotel_train.csv is in the current working directory.
+This data can be downloaded at https://www.kaggle.com/c/expedia-hotel-recommendations/data?select=train.csv

 ## What methods

 A prediction consists of five guesses.
 The accuracy of the prediction is scored by nearness of the actual result to the top of the predicted list.